Chapters on this page:

 The single most powerful and prolific Islamist movement was born in Egypt, the intellectual center of the Arab world.
 Formed in 1928, the Muslim Brotherhood was started as a social and religious club by a twenty-two-year-old schoolteacher, who recruited six members of the Suez Canal Company.
 It has since become the ideological grandfather of more than eighty-five other Islamist groups in dozens of countries well beyond the Arab world.
 Members or supporters of its many branches now number in the tens of millions.

 More than any other group, the Muslim Brotherhood reflects the way Islamist politics have transformed Arab politics in the early twenty-first century.
 In the 2011–12 elections, the Brotherhood’s political wing, the Freedom and Justice Party, won 43 percent of the seats in parliament in the freest vote in Egypt’s 5,000-year history.
-All together, Islamist parties won about 70 percent of the seats in the People’s Assembly, the lower and more powerful house of parliament.
+All together, Islamist parties won about 70 percent of the seats in the People’s Assembly, the lower house of parliament.

 But the Brotherhood has also evolved significantly over the eight decades between its birth and its rise to power.
 The Brotherhood first tried to run for office in the 1940s but was repeatedly outlawed.
 It went through a militant phase in the 1950s and 1960s, when some of its members attempted to assassinate political leaders, including President Gamal Abdel Nasser.
 The regime undertook a massive crackdown against the organization, and thousands of its members were imprisoned and tortured.
 During this period, the Brotherhood’s chief ideologue justified violent jihad.
 Even after the Brotherhood renounced extremism in the late 1960s, its platform continued to be intolerant of Christians and women’s rights.
 It called for laws to comply with Sharia, or Islamic law.
 And it rejected Egypt’s peace accord with Israel.
 Under the cover of other parties, it began running candidates for office again in the mid-1980s.
 In 2005, it won eighty-eight seats in parliament.